 The University's procedures for handling allegations and/or complaints of discrimination are found in the University's Non-Discrimination and Non-Harassment Complaint Procedures.
 Procedures for handling allegations and/or complaints of sexual harassment, including sexual violence, are outlined in the University's Sexual Harassment Complaint Procedures.

 The University will educate and train employees, periodically, regarding conduct that could constitute a violation of this policy and applicable complaint procedures.
 All management and supervisory personnel are expected to participate in such education and training and to be knowledgeable concerning this policy.

 The following are strictly prohibited by this policy and are subject to disciplinary action up to and including discharge:

-The OIC shall create and/or maintain documents related to the investigation and resolution of a complaint and will maintain confidentiality to the extent legally and ethically possible.
+The EOA shall create and/or maintain documents related to the investigation and resolution of a complaint and will maintain confidentiality to the extent legally and ethically possible.

 Effect on Pending Personnel Actions: The filing of a discrimination complaint shall not interfere with pending personnel action unrelated to a complaint filed under University policy.